Ryanor/iot/Portfolio/Lectures/Participation_05/part_05.md

     -- services like Accesspoint, MQTT
     -- system_template demo with a button and a ligth -- using initialize to flash a connected board
-    -- after flashing the board connect to the board via connect_serial -- create a button with the button("b1", d2) command -- with command "devices" yout get a list of all created devices -- execute with "run()"
+    -- after flashing the board connect to the board via console_serial -- create a button with the button("b1", d2) command -- with command "devices" yout get a list of all created devices -- execute with "run()"